Mandaris-LLC/react-native-navigation-full-circle/README.md

 There is no specification for the format of deep links.
 Since you're implementing the parsing logic in your handlers, you can use any format you wish.

+## Third party libraries support

+### react-native-vector-icons

+If you would like to use [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) for your Toolbar icons, you can follow [this example](https://github.com/wix/react-native-navigation/issues/43#issuecomment-223907515) or [this](https://gist.github.com/dropfen/4a2209d7274788027f782e8655be198f) gist.

 ## License

 The MIT License.